-Heat therapy is the application of heat to specific parts of the body.
-Moxibustion can only be used for this purpose, but I generally just use infrared heat lamps and a electric blanket on the couch.
+Heat therapy is the application of heat to specific acupuncture points on the body, such as burning moxa.
+Moxibustion can also be used for this purpose, but I generally just use an acupuncture heat lamp (infrared) and an electric blanket on the couch rather than heating pads.

 Qi (energy) is also heat, so more heat can aid Qi's flow better.
 Heat allows the body to work more efficiently.
 For example, when you fall ill, you get a raised body temperature so the immune system in the blood can work more quickly and efficiently and attack any pathogens invading the body.

-Heat therapy is very good at aiding blood flow, relaxing the muscles and mind, improving overall health and reducing cold in the body.
+Heat therapy is very good at increasing blood flow, damaged tissue, reducing pain, relaxing the muscle spasm and the mind, improving overall health and reducing cold in the body.

 Rarely there are any side effects from heat therapy if properly used.
 If you apply heat too much to one area they can burn the skin, hence why I don't recommend using a heat wrap.